 A properly installed and maintained automation system will reduce the overhead cost and promote a longer equipment commercial life.
-Integrated Controls and Automation base the solution on the Tridium Niagara platform and EasyIO Hardware but are not limited and regularly integrate with many other brands as required.
+Integrated Controls and Automation prefer to base our solutions on the Siemens Desigo building management platform for managing high-performing buildings.
+However, we do use the Tridium Niagara N4 platform or J2 Finstack and EasyIO Hardware and regularly integrate with many other brands as required.

 Building automation systems (BAS) and building management systems (BMS) both monitor and control all kinds of equipment in different types of buildings.
 They both act as an interface between building infrastructure and other systems, allowing them to communicate with each other, and giving you full control over the systems functioning within your building.

 BMS helps to improve operational efficiencies, increase productivity, improve flexibility with growth or reduce downtimes.